Azam Ali, an Ahmadi Moslem

 After my answer, he asked, “Can the seed of wheat grow the crop of rice?”

 After all that and back home, I shared my ‘discovery’ with my siblings who except my older half-sister were younger than me.
-No wonder a kid through such drill cannot easily forget that You Reap What You Sow.
+No wonder a kid through such a drill cannot easily forget that You Reap What You Sow.

 Abba Ji lived the life of a Moslem.
 Out of the home he was a lawyer and a judge who stated things very clearly and succinctly.
 Inside the home he was a father as well who guided and determined the future of at one time ten children of whom seven grew up to be grandparents.

 His walks and talks reflected all the values and virtues that he believed, professed and practiced.
 His conversations referred abundantly to his village life where he grew up and to his family roots.
 He stated his personal experiences endowed richly with rainbow colors of wisdom and knowledge.
 He interspersed his talk and life experiences with such frequent repetitions that we all knew them.
 He followed the same regime asking questions at home with kids and outside with whoso he dealt.
 He impressed his audience by telling stories and elaborating results from which they learnt easily.
 He taught everyone who came close to him and all my life I watched him how he made his point.
-He started invariably by outlining his plan and made every effort to accomplish what his plan was.
+He started invariably by outlining his plan and making every effort to accomplish what his plan was.
 He repeated his pinpointed goal and kept asking questions so that his listener in effect learnt twice.
 He asked his addressee about his goal and helped him to zero in on a way to reach those goals.
 He swiftly moved to the implementation stage after he had guided the forming of the desired goal.
-He repeated the same process in every situation and his listener learnt the lesson without being taught.
+He repeated the same process in every situation and his listener learnt lessons without being taught.

 Encouraged Effort